jbanov/FOMC-statement-S-P-500-time-series-analysis/README.md

 ## **B. AutoencoderClassifier — Latent Tone Representation (0.78 Accuracy)**
 **Why an autoencoder?**
 We hypothesized that sentiment tone may lie on a **low-dimensional manifold** — e.g., a single latent “hawkish–dovish” axis.
-The autoencoder compresses the 4 sentiment features into an **8-dimensional latent space**, learns structure, then classifies from that space.
+The autoencoder maps the 4 sentiment features into an 8-dimensional latent space, encouraging the model to learn a structured ‘tone’ representation rather than relying on raw scores.

 **Architecture (from code):**